 - Living with someone who is struggling with the criminal justice system

 The ACE study demonstrated that individuals who qualify for four or more of the above experiences are dramatically more inclined to developing drug or alcohol addictions.
 Moreover, they have much higher rates in adulthood of anxiety disorder, major depression, and post-traumatic stress disorder, as well as physical health conditions.

 A trauma-informed approach to addiction treatment recognizes the strong relationship between comorbid PTSD and addiction.
 Any therapeutic modality can be trauma-informed.
-Qualified and trained clinicians who practice trauma-informed therapy utilize a diverse range of therapeutic approaches.
+Qualified and trained clinicians who practice trauma-informed care treatment utilize a diverse range of therapeutic approaches.
 However, what makes a therapy trauma-informed is when a therapist follows a number of best practices.

 - Realize how trauma can impact addiction and many other aspects of a client’s life — and how there are many routes to recovery.

 - Recognize the symptoms and signs of trauma.